The Campus Planning and Finance Council functions as a body to:

 - Conduct such special studies as the executive board of the Faculty Senate may request, including ongoing charges.

-- Agenda Subcommittee—Prepare the agenda for meetings of the Campus Planning and Finance Council.
+- Agenda Committee—Prepare the agenda for meetings of the Campus Planning and Finance Council.

-- Transportation Subcommittee—Monitor on- and off-campus transportation and parking systems at the University and develop recommendations for modifications as needed.
+- Transportation Committee—Monitor on- and off-campus transportation and parking systems at the University and develop recommendations for modifications as needed.

-In addition to its specific responsibilities listed in the Campus Planning and Finance Council’s role statement and the work of subcommittees if such exist, the Faculty Senate Executive Board charges the CPFC to consider, as a committee of the whole or through the appropriate subcommittee or task force, the following issues:
+In addition to its specific responsibilities listed in the Campus Planning and Finance Council’s role statement and the work of subcommittees including but not limited to the Transportation Subcommittee, the Faculty Senate Executive Board charges the CPFC to consider, as a committee of the whole or through the appropriate subcommittee or task force, the following:

 NOTE: The CPFC will seek information from the offices of the Vice President for Business and Finance, Facilities Management and University Budgets and Financial Planning to maintain communications with those offices on issues directly related to them.
 Council recommendations are to be submitted to the Executive Board in the form of a memorandum of action (MOA) on which the recommendation(s) is/are stated.
 Any draft MOAs requested by the Executive Board should be submitted using the MOA template.